BI reporting versus traditional reporting

 As many executives know, traditional reporting is slow, rigid, and becomes outdated quickly.
 Long, and often frustrating, wait times for IT generated reports are all too familiar experiences.
 Yet, executives and managers must rely on weekly, monthly, and annual reports to make critical business decisions.
 This can lead to missed opportunities.

-In contrast, BI reporting enables everyone to access data, conduct analysis, and create personalized reports without IT involvement.
-Self-service eliminates the wait time for IT reports.
-Instead, users can slice and dice the most current data whenever they need real-time, actionable insights.
+In contrast, BI reporting enables everyone to access data, conduct analysis, and create personalized report formats without IT involvement.
+Self-service reporting eliminates the reliance on others to generate reports and instead, users can slice and dice the most current data whenever they need real-time, actionable insights.
 Also, standard reports can be generated on a designated schedule.
 For instance, reports can be set to generate on Monday mornings in anticipation of weekly staff meetings.
 If more information is needed during the meeting, a customized report can be created on the spot with just a few clicks.

-Finally, free of the continuous demand for reports, the IT department has more time to focus their attention on other important tasks such as maintaining security or managing data resources.
-And, the IT department can apply BI reporting to develop strategies to grow the business and increase profitability.
+Finally, free of the continuous demand for reports, the IT department has more time to focus their attention on other important tasks such as maintaining security or managing extra data resources (like adding social media listening) so that the team can generate deeper insights.

 BI reporting gives granular insight

 Traditional reports are static, only providing a summary of information without much detail.
-This means you cannot investigate which underlying factors are driving what you are observing.
+This means you cannot investigate which underlying factors or transactional data are driving what you are observing.
 Furthermore, static reports only provide the information you request.
-Since you can’t probe information you don't know is there, you are only getting half the story.
+Since you can’t probe information you don't know is there, you are only getting part of the story.
 A partial picture can lead to a wealth of missed opportunities.

 BI reporting offers data visualizations